ianfhunter/ianfhunter.github.io/README.md

 ```
 The script will read the file and change `#tag_name` to `{: .tag_name}`.

+# Customize the script
-# Custom Admonition
+## Custom Admonition
-The file [`custom_admonition`](https://github.com/Mara-Li/yet-another-free-publish-alternative/blob/master/custom_admonition.yml) allow you to create custom admonition for the script.
+The file [`custom_admonition`](https://github.com/Mara-Li/yet-another-free-publish-alternative/blob/master/assets/script/custom_admonition.yml) allow you to create custom admonition for the script.
 The template is :
 ```yml
 - admonition_type: #Admonition plugin, same name